 Use Collaboration Tools on the Recruiting/Hiring Team

 A lot of time can be lost from miscommunication or slow collaboration on the recruiting/hiring team.
-Tools like Evernote, Google docs and Yammer can be great platforms for the hiring team to communicate and collaborate with each other.
+Tools like Slack, G Suite and Evernote can be great platforms for the hiring team to communicate and collaborate with each other.

 Identify Passive Candidates

-Passive candidates are people who want to work for your company, but just don’t know it yet.
+Passive candidates are people who want to work for your company, but just don’t know it yet (read: they already have a job they’re pretty happy with).
 Many professionals make their entire resumes available online on professional networks, and searching these networks, and the portfolio sites of the candidates you identify, can lead to securing the interest of passive candidates and, ultimately, skilled contacts for job openings.

 Build Your Employer Brand on Social Media

+A key part of learning how to recruit employees online is by leveraging social media platforms.
 Social media is a fantastic tool for building your employer brand.
-From fun videos made by your employees on Facebook to insightful articles posted to LinkedIn by members of management, social media platforms let you put out a variety of engaging, employer brand building content for candidates to fall in love with.
+From fun videos made by your employees on Facebook to insightful articles posted to LinkedIn by members of management, social media platforms let you put out a variety of engaging, employer brand-building content for the best candidates to fall in love with.

 Nurture Passive Candidates